SalomePlatform/adao/doc/en/theory.rst

 parameters estimation problem consists in finding for example the right Young coefficient value in order that the simulation of the beam corresponds to measurements, including the knowledge of errors.

+All quantities representing the description of physics in a model are likely to be calibrated in a data assimilation process, whether they are model parameters, initial conditions or boundary conditions.
+Their simultaneous consideration is greatly facilitated by the data assimilation framework, which makes it possible to objectively process a heterogeneous set of available information.

 Simple description of the data assimilation methodological framework
 --------------------------------------------------------------------